Virginia Foster Durr: Background and education

 Durr was born in Birmingham, Alabama, where she was raised by black women but was also taught that the Ku Klux Klan were protectors of southern womanhood.
 One of her grandfathers had owned a plantation and slaves, while the other was a member of the Ku Klux Klan.
+She was presented as a debutante in 1923.

 Durr attended Wellesley College in Massachusetts from 1920 to 1923.
 Durr has explicitly acknowledged Wellesley as the catalyst of her moral transformation from a racist to civil rights activist.
 She came to question segregation after her experience with her college's dining hall.
 The dining halls had a rotating tables policy that required students to eat meals with random students regardless of their race.
 Durr, uncomfortable with this idea, protested this rule, but ended up dealing with it after the head of her house threatened to release her from the university if she didn't embrace the rotating tables policy.
+See Virginia Durr Moment.

 Durr was forced to withdraw from Wellesley College due to financial reasons in 1923 and returned home to Birmingham, Alabama.